graygnuorg/pound/README.md

 ## Test results. ##
 ## ------------- ##

-All 46 tests were successful.
+All 71 tests were successful.
 ```

 If a test results in something other than `ok`, it leaves detailed
 diagnostics in directory `tests/testsuite.dir/NN`, where *NN* is the
 ordinal number of the test.
 If you encounter such failed tests, please
-tar the contents of `tests/testsuite.dir` and send the resulting tarball
+tar the contents of `tests/testsuite.dir` directory and send the resulting
-over to <gray@gnu.org> for investigation.
+tarball over to <gray@gnu.org> for investigation.
 See also section
 [Bug Reporting](#user-content-bug-reporting) below.

 ## Installation